-With the wind observation the turbulent motion in the BL can be captured.
+The turbulent motion in the BL can be captured with the wind observation.
 The depth of the CBL is related to the energy intake by solar radiation and its partitioning at the land surface.
-Thus, we determined the mixing height for the three-month period from 01 May to 31 July 2021 and correlate them to the surface fluxes measured with the EC station.
+Thus, we determined the mixing height for the 3-month period from 1 May to 31 July 2021 and correlate them to the surface fluxes measured with the EC station.

 For determining the mixing layer height (MLH) we use vertically pointing Doppler lidar and Doppler cloud radar data and a fuzzy logic approach to weight the different data (Bonin et al., 2018).
-The DL measures the vertical wind w, signal-to-noise ratio (SNR) and backscatter coefficient β and from the DCR vertical profiles of radar reflectivity, Doppler velocity and spectral width are included in the algorithm.
-The main contribution comes from the vertical wind variance to map variance as turbulent for $\langle w^{2} \rangle \geq 0.1 \text{ m}^2 \text{s}^{-2}$ or non-turbulent.
-A SNR threshold was set to filter the wind data for poor data quality and high β values are used as indicator for the presence of clouds and precipitation.
-Clouds show high β values and a strong β gradients at the cloud bottom and precipitation is associated with high β values and negative vertical wind.
+The DL measures the vertical wind w, signal-to-noise ratio (SNR) and backscatter coefficient β .
+From the DCR, vertical profiles of radar reflectivity, Doppler velocity and spectral width are included in the algorithm.
+The main contribution comes from the vertical wind variance to map variance as turbulent for $\langle w'^2 \rangle \ge 0.1 \text{ m}^2 \text{ s}^{-2}$ or nonturbulent.
+A SNR threshold was set to filter the wind data for poor data quality, and high β values are used as an indicator for the presence of clouds and precipitation.
+Clouds show high β values and strong β gradients at the cloud bottom, and precipitation is associated with high β values and negative vertical wind.
 In addition, the DCR data are used to support cloud and precipitation estimates.
 Data of clouds and precipitation are filtered out and are not included in the determination of MLH.

-The MLH is calculated for each day for the time period between 06:00 and 18:00 UTC which covers daytime between sunrise and sunset when turbulent mixing is expected.
+The MLH is calculated for each day for the time period between 06:00 and 18:00 UTC, which covers daytime between sunrise and sunset when turbulent mixing is expected.
 The analysis is based on the 1 s data.
-Night-time MLH usually is very low and mixing is caused by friction between air and land surface.
+Nighttime MLH is usually very low, and mixing is caused by friction between air and land surface.
 These situations cannot be captured with our vertical pointing instruments as the lowest range bin is not lower than 100 m.
-Data of the 1 s MLH data are averaged for 30-minute intervals as the surface fluxes are calculated likewise for half-hour timeslots.
-In Figure 6 (A) the statistics of the diurnal cycle of the MLH is plotted as whisker box plot.
+Data of the 1 s MLH data are averaged for 30 min intervals as the surface fluxes are calculated likewise for half-hour time slots.
+In Fig. 6a the statistics of the diurnal cycle of the MLH are plotted as a box and whisker plot.
 The box and whiskers provide a clear picture of data distribution.
-The box itself represents the range of 50 % central data (between 25 % and 75 %) also known as interquartile range (IQR).
+The box itself represents the range of 50 % central data (between 25 % and 75 %), also known as interquartile range (IQR).
 In the box the red line gives the median of the data.
-The dashed lines (whiskers) extending from the box marking the remaining data ranging from the minimum to the maximum values.
-Data points outside of these ranges are considered as outliers which is defined as < 1.5 IQR or > 1.5 IQR.
+The dashed lines (whiskers) extending from the box mark the remaining data, ranging from the minimum to the maximum values.
+Data points outside of these ranges are considered outliers, which are defined as < 1.5 IQR or > 1.5 IQR.
 The dashed curve and red dots follow the mean MLH.
-For the surface fluxes of sensible and latent heat and of the net radiation for the 30-minutes intervals also the whisker box plots are shown in Figure 6 (B)-(D).
-The correlation of the mean MLH and the fluxes was plotted in Figure 7.
+Box and whisker plots are also shown in Fig. 6b-d for the surface fluxes of sensible and latent heat and the net radiation for the 30 min intervals.
+The correlation of the mean MLH and the fluxes is plotted in Fig. 7.